Way of the Tree of Life

 Each participant also undergoes a personal process with private guidance, meeting Rabbi Dror (men) or Rabbanit Michal (women).
 This is not an add-on — it is the goal: that every student lives the process themselves.

-The course counts as 50% of the first year of Yichuda College's counselor track — at half its price in Israel.
+The course grants credit for about 50% of the first year of Yichuda College's counselor track — and here in India it is offered at a significantly reduced price compared with the same course in Israel.

 You don't need to be a Map of the Soul graduate in advance — the course is open to all, and Map of the Soul can be completed before the advanced course or later on.